APBosma/dog-homing-dogs/README.md

 │
-├── DogShelterCreate.py           # Run this once to create the .db file ├── Not_A_Virus.txt           #  Run this once to create the .db file ├── animal_shelter.db      # his gets created automatically
+├── DogShelterCreate.py           # Run this once to create the .db file ├── Not_A_Virus.txt           #  Run this once to create the .db file ├── animal_shelter.db      # This gets created automatically
-├── routes/                # All route files
+├── app.py                # Where our api is
-│   ├── account_routes.py
-│   ├── shelter_routes.py
-│   ├── animal_routes.py
-│   ├── foster_routes.py
-│   ├── adoption_routes.py
-│   └── owner_routes.py
-└── requirements.txt
+└── requirements.txt         # Will need to add this later i think, it was in al lthe examples i could find

 Project for software engineering.